 Gadespring is the site of a former watercress farm located in the Boxmoor and Chaulden area of Hemel Hempstead.
 The four acre site is situated on the south side of Chaulden Meadow, between Camelot Rugby Club’s pitches and the Grand Union canal (which runs parallel with the site) and is adjacent to Old Fishery Lane, which runs off Chaulden Lane and Northridge Way.

-Acquired by the Box Moor Trust in 2011, the four acre site will continue to be managed sympathetically for the benefit of wildlife and visitors with the goal of creating a new local nature reserve for Hemel Hempstead.
+Acquired by the Box Moor Trust in 2011, Gadespring is managed sympathetically for the benefit of wildlife and visitors to create a special nature reserve for Hemel Hempstead.

 Connecting with nature

-In April 2018 pupils from Chaulden Infants and Chaulden Junior Schools spent valuable time at Gadespring where they were treated to a canal boat ride and were taught about the various insects, birds and other wildlife that are found at Gadespring.
-For some, it was the first time they had ever seen a frog or tadpole, and so it was a very exciting and fascinating day for them!
+Local school children have spent valuable time at Gadespring where they have enjoyed a canal boat ride and found out about the various insects, birds and other wildlife that are found at Gadespring.
+Some visitors have spotted their first frog or tadpole at Gadespring which made it an exciting day for them!